deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ### Smooth scrolling

-You can enable smooth scrolling, which adds a slight animation to vertically scrolling.
+Enable smooth scrolling, which adds a slight animation to vertically scrolling.
 I find this makes scrolling less jarring and easier to differentiate which direction you are scrolling.

 GUI setting: `Editor: Smooth Scrolling` to `true`.